Yoctobe/German-English-10K-Wordlist/README.md

 # German-English-10K-Wordlist
-This is a German to English Wordlist that contains mor than 10K entries
+This is a German-to-English Wordlist that contains more than 10K entries